MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/telemetry-diagnostics-extension.md

 - **Off:** You don't send diagnostics data to Microsoft.

-- **Basic:** You send minimum diagnostic data required to keep clusters current, secure, and operating properly.
+- **Basic:** You send the minimum diagnostic data required to keep clusters current, secure, and operating properly.

 - **Enhanced:** You send more diagnostic data to help Microsoft identify and fix operational issues and for product improvements.
 Diagnostics data might remain for up to 30 days.

 Basic diagnostics data shares minimum pieces of data back to Microsoft.
 For more information, see [Data collected](../manage/telemetry-diagnostics-extension.md#data-collected).

 It's highly recommended to enable **enhanced** diagnostics.
 The enhanced function allows the product team to diagnose problems due to failure events and improve the quality of the product.
-It captures logs with the correct error conditions to ensure, at the right time, it collects the correct diagnostic information without needing any operator interaction.
-Microsoft can begin troubleshooting and resolve problems sooner in some cases.
+It captures logs with the correct error conditions and ensures it collects the correct diagnostic information, at the right time, without the need for any operator interaction.
+Microsoft can begin to troubleshoot and resolve problems sooner in some cases.

 The new telemetry agent respects the same control as before.
-If you have already chosen these settings before installing the extension, they still apply, and you don't need to set them again.
+If you have already chosen these settings before you installed the extension, they still apply, and you don't need to set them again.
 In other words, the telemetry extension doesn't override your existing control over telemetry data sent to Microsoft.

 Microsoft collects data in accordance with its standard privacy practices.
 If you decide to revoke your consent for data collection any data collected, with your consent, before revocation isn't affected.
 Microsoft continues to handle and use the data collected, in accordance with the terms that were in place at the time of the data collection.